Fadden, Australian Capital Territory

 Fadden is a suburb in the Canberra, Australia district of Tuggeranong.
-The postcode is 2904.
 The suburb is named after Sir Arthur Fadden, Prime Minister of Australia briefly in 1941.
 It was gazetted on 5 August 1975.
 Its streets are named after Queensland politicians.
 It is surrounded by Macarthur, Gowrie and Wanniassa.
 It is bounded by Erindale Drive, the Wanniassa Hills Nature Reserve, Fadden Pine Plantation and Sternberg Crescent.